MicrosoftDocs/windows-ai-docs/docs/faq.md

 ## Which version of Visual Studio should I use in order to get automatic code generation (mlgen)?

 The minimum recommended version of [Visual Studio](https://visualstudio.microsoft.com/vs/) with support for [mlgen](mlgen.md) is 15.8.7.
-In Windows 10, version 1903 and later, **mlgen** is no longer included in the SDK, so you'll need to download and install the [extension](https://marketplace.visualstudio.com/items?itemName=WinML.mlgen).
+In Windows 10, version 1903 and later, **mlgen** is no longer included in the SDK, so you'll need to download and install the extension.
+There is one for [Visual Studio 2017](https://marketplace.visualstudio.com/items?itemName=WinML.mlgen) and one for [Visual Studio 2019](https://marketplace.visualstudio.com/items?itemName=WinML.mlgenv2).

 ## I get an error message when trying to run mlgen and no code is generated.
 What could possibly be happening?